Funding Policies and Guidelines

 GA/TA Employment Requirements

-Recipients of Graduate/Teaching Assistantships are assigned duties in support of teaching or research.
+Recipients of TAs/GAs are assigned duties in support of teaching or research.
 These responsibilities normally require, on average, between 15 and 20 hours per week.
 The specific duties of the assignment may be outlined by the graduate program but must fit within the more general University-defined GA/TA position definitions.

-GA/TAs are committed on a full-time basis, dividing their time between their assistantship duties and the pursuit of a graduate degree.
-Recipients of Graduate/Teaching Assistantships may not simultaneously hold other appointments in the university, regardless of the source or amount of funding.
+TAs/GAs are committed on a full-time basis, dividing their time between their assistantship duties and the pursuit of a graduate degree.
+Recipients of TAs/GAs may not simultaneously hold other appointments in the university, regardless of the source or amount of funding.
 In exceptional circumstances, a student may request to take on a minimal additional responsibility that will require no more than five hours of service weekly for a limited number of weeks.
 Such requests must be approved by the Graduate School.
-If approved, payment is from departmental funds paid through the Extra Service mechanism.
-Please note, for any work being done outside of the primary GA/TA department, a Petition for Approval of GA/TA Employment is required to verify that the additional duties will not interfere with degree progress and must be signed by the Director of the graduate program.
+If approved, payment is from departmental funds paid through the extra service mechanism.
+Please note, for any work being done outside of the primary TA/GA department, a Petition for Approval of TA/GA Dual Employment is required to verify that the additional duties will not interfere with degree progress and must be signed by the director of the graduate program.
 In addition, for all on campus extra service requests, Human Resources requires the extra service funding department to complete an extra service request form, as well as a Pay Extra Service HR Form to process payment.
 Both forms can be found on the Human Resources website.

 Renewal/Continuation of GA/TA Awards

-Should it be necessary to terminate a GA/TA appointment after a student has been appointed, it is the graduate program's responsibility to cease all funding and notify the other relevant offices (ISSS, the Graduate School, Human Resources, the Research Foundation, etc.).
-To officially end employment for a GA/TA that is being separated (terminated) before the end of their appointment, please submit an HR separation form.
+If it is necessary to terminate a TA/GA appointment if a student fails to meet the registration and performance requirements after the student has accepted the terms and conditions of the TA/GA contract, it is the graduate program's responsibility to cease all funding and notify the other relevant offices (International Student and Scholar Services, the Graduate School, Human Resources, the Research Foundation, etc.).
+To officially terminate employment for a TA/GA before the end of their TA/GA contract, please submit an HR separation form.

 When a GA/TA position is vacated, the graduate program may decide to refill the position for the rest of the semester, as long as the termination date and beginning date for the new GA/TA do not overlap (thus avoiding paying two students on the same line at the same time).
 The new GA/TA is entitled to all stipend dollars not paid to the original GA/TA.